Feeling an Urge to Move Out of the US? Here’s How

 It’s the same with all those people who will be disappointed after Googling “move to Canada” and seeing the daunting requirements.
 New Zealand makes it quite tough, even dropping the millionaire way in recently.
 Australia is not easy either if you’re not British.

 Much of Asia is easy to hang out in for a month or two, but much tougher to stick around in.
-There’s been talk of a digital nomad visa for Thailand and Indonesia, but these countries change their rules so much that it’s hard to believe anything will last.
+It’s gotten easier to get residency in Thailand and Indonesia keeps promising it will get there eventually, but these countries change their rules so much that it’s hard to believe anything will last.
 Malaysia gutted their “My Second Home” program a few years back by raising cash requirements into the stratosphere and most foreigners left, never to return.
-Vietnam and Korea are a little more welcoming, the Philippines and India even more so.

 Japan and China are always looking for English teachers and will provide work permits.
 This is also true in much of the Middle East.